trisulnsm/dinodoc/trisuldocs/docs/ug/reports/emailsettings.md

 To open *Schedule Email Reports* page, Login as `admin` and

 :::info Navigation
-Go to Web Admin- Manage-> Settings- App Settings-> Click Schedule Email Reports
+:point_right: Go to Web Admin- Manage&rarr; Settings- App Settings&rarr; Click Schedule Email Reports
 :::

 This will open up the following configuration for automatically emailing the scheduled reports.